Code of Ethics

-All faculty members and candidates of the Michigan Psychoanalytic Institute and members of the Michigan Psychoanalytic Society agree to abide by the American Psychoanalytic Association’s Code of Ethics, as amended and revised, as well as by the Michigan Psychoanalytic Institute’s and Society’s Procedures for Dealing with Complaints of Unethical Conduct.
+All faculty members and candidates of the Michigan Psychoanalytic Institute and members of the Michigan Psychoanalytic Society agree to abide by the American Psychoanalytic Association’s Code of Ethics, as amended and revised, as well as by the Michigan Psychoanalytic Institute’s and Society’s procedures for dealing with complaints of unethical conduct.

 Ethical Principles for Psychoanalysts